NellyNel520/CatfishGram/README.md

 #### ***Description***

 CatfishGram is a feature-rich Instagram clone, meticulously crafted using React Native Expo and fortified with Firebase services for authentication, image management, and real-time data handling.
-This Instagram clone doesn't just replicate Instagram's features; it adds a playful twist by assigning users random profile images upon registration, reflecting its playful "Catfish" theme and making each profile uniquely delightful.
-Users can seamlessly register, log in, explore posts, and engage with the community through likes, comments, real-time direct messaging, and more.
+This Instagram clone doesn't just replicate Instagram's features; it adds a playful twist by assigning users random profile images upon registration, reflecting its playful "Catfish" theme.
+Users can seamlessly register, log in, explore posts, and engage with the community through likes, comments, direct messaging, and more with real-time updates!

 This project has been deployed and can be viewed [here](https://expo.dev/@nelharris05/catfishgram) .
 ***